RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-0-june-2015.md

     multiple AWS regions.
 - Support for additional browsers and operating systems for the management UI.
-- Replica of feature which enables creating a Redis database that keeps synchronizing data from another Redis database.
+- Replica Of feature which enables creating a Redis database that keeps synchronizing data from another Redis database.
 - Rack-zone awareness feature which enables mapping nodes to racks/zones to ensure a more sophisticated high-availability